TheFifthRider/fate-slash-fate/docs/classes.md

 ## Rider
 Aspect:	***Trusty Mount***
-Stunt:	You can invoke Trusty Mount to magically summon your mount (detailed in your NP) to your side.
+Stunt:	You can invoke Trusty Mount when Moving on your mount to prevent enemies from Defending against your movement.

 ## Caster
 Aspect:	***Territory / Item Creation***